Brian-Pho/Textbook-Notes/content/posts/books/the-book-of-why/index.md

     - But the diagram shows experience as a mediator so we must not adjust it.
     - Don't mistake a mediator for a confounder.
 - Structural model
-    - Abduction: use the data to estimate the factors unique to each employee.
+    - *Abduction*: use the data to estimate the factors unique to each employee.
-    - Action: use the do operator to change the model to reflect the counterfactual assumption being made.
+    - *Action*: use the do operator to change the model to reflect the counterfactual assumption being made.
-    - Prediction: calculate the new salary using the modified model and the updated info about exogenous variables.
+    - *Prediction*: calculate the new salary using the modified model and the updated info about exogenous variables.

 ## Chapter 9: Mediation: The Search for a Mechanism

-- Mediation analysis: the study of whether mediators have a direct effect or an indirect effect.
+- *Mediation analysis*: the study of whether mediators have a direct effect or an indirect effect.
 - The question "Why?" has at least two versions.
     - One where you see an effect and you want to know the cause.
     - One when you want to better understand the connection between a known cause and a known effect.